Sarapedia/pslab/DrawRecord/Readme.md

 Hi.
 I am Sara.
 I like space travel/NASA and #OpenHardware.
-I am an Electrical Engineer.
-I am a researcher at TU Berlin and develop a tool that makes prototyping as easy as using a spoon.
+I am an electrical engineer and a researcher at TU Berlin and develop a tool that makes prototyping as easy as using a spoon.